How to Stop Plants from Spreading – Guide/Pictures

 Rhizome Roots are small fleshy roots that grow horizontally underground and send up new stems/plants.
 Certain species will use rhizome roots to expand their area and beat out competition.
 Also known as runners, rhizomes can expand swiftly at great distance and speed and crowd out other plants.

-Rhizome Root and shoot from Blunt Mountain Mint
+Rhizome Root and shoot from Blunt Mountain Mint.

 How Fast can Rhizomes Spread?